diya26322632/ETH3-MAIN/README.md

-# Diya Token (DA) Smart Contract
+# ERC20 SMART CONTRACT USAGE AND OVERRIDE

-This repository contains the smart contract code for the Diya Token (DA), an ERC-20 compliant token on the Ethereum blockchain.
+This contract is for practicing erc20 smartcontract implementation through template to create new token (Diya(DA)) and use other funcions.

 ## Overview